-Caribbean Crafts, formerly known as Drexco, is a marketing organization for Haitian craftspeople.
-Based in Port-au-Prince, Haiti's capital, Caribbean Crafts has contended with Hait's difficult social problems and infrastructure limitations.
-In 1997 its premises were looted and destroyed by gang violence, but the organization has rebuilt and continued in a safer industrial park location.
-The articles made by Caribbean Crafts are handcrafted from recycled or locally-produced material: steel from used steel drums, papier m??ch?? from cement bags, glue from the starch of locally grown manioc and used plastic bottles and gallon containers.
+Caribbean Crafts is a marketing organization for Haitian craftspeople.
+Based in Port-au-Prince, Haiti's capital, Caribbean Crafts has contended with Haiti's difficult social problems and infrastructure limitations.
+In 1997 its premises were looted and destroyed by gang violence, but the organization has rebuilt and continued in a safer location.
+Many of the articles made by Caribbean Crafts are handcrafted from recycled or locally-produced material: steel from used steel drums, papier mâché from cement bags, glue from the starch of locally grown manioc and used plastic bottles and gallon containers.

-Caribbean Crafts was founded in 1990 by young Dutch and Belgian entrepreneurs.
-They have helped address Haiti???s high unemployment with artisan training, design assistance and new export market outlets.
-Caribbean Crafts is a member of American Fair Trade Federation (FTF).
+Caribbean Crafts was founded in 1990 by young Dutch and Belgian entrepreneurs to address high unemployment with artisan training, design assistance and new export market outlets.
+Ten Thousand Villages has purchased products from Caribbean Crafts since 1990.